Pilot Operation SuperMUC-NG Phase 2

 Please make sure you do the following steps only on the login node, this is where you have internet connection with the reverse SSH tunnel.
 This will not work on the compute node.

-Following are the steps to create a conda environment with PyTorch v1.13 and v2.1 from scratch.
+Following are the steps to create a conda environment with PyTorch v2.1.30 from scratch.
 Based on compatibility, the versions for the necessary Intel packages are set.
 Please refer documentation in the links for more information on versions.

-These particular conda environments have been found to work with single tile, multi-tile and multi-node setups.
+This particular conda environment has been found to work with single tile, multi-tile and multi-node setups.

 > source ~/.conda_init